yuly16/ChatRoom/readme.md

 ## 1. Introduction

 This is a simple GUI chat room program, where several clients can chat with each other.
 It is written by Python and PyQt.
-The demo picture is:
 The communication protocol is TCP/IP.
 ![pic](demo.png)